pusher/build-a-slack-clone-with-react-and-pusher-chatkit/README.md

 ## Steps

 This tutorial has been written so that you can follow along, step by step.
-There will be **12** steps in total.
+There are **12** steps in total.

 Here's a quick rundown so you know what to expect: